wordshaker/jesswhite_4/_posts/2020-03-27-tech-socialising-corona-post.md

 ---
 layout: post
 title: Socialising - Distantly (and Not)
-description: "Keeping up with the East Mids tech scene before and after COVID-19"
+description: "How to take part in the East Mids tech scene, both before and after COVID-19."
 date: 2020-03-27
 cover: "/assets/blog_header.jpg"
 categories: [events]